Baseledger/big-dipper-2.0-cosmos/README.md

 # Big Dipper 2.0 ✨ (Cosmos Based Chains)
-The Baseledger Explorer is the block explorer for Baseldedger Mainnet.
+The Baseledger Explorer is the block explorer for Baseledger Mainnet.
 It is forked from Big Dipper, an open-source block explorer.

 **This repo contains the UI of big dipper 2.0 only**